TwinLizzie/Sylvie-2021/README.md

 - Sylvie 2021 uses Nvidia Jetson Nano as her brains, which is positioned at the very back of her skull.
 - Arduino Nano's corresponding to every single joint on the body (except for wrist, finger and face servos) are daisy-chained together in a giant I2C circuit.
 - These Arduino Nano's control DRV8825's.
-- I might potentially add some low-cost rotary encoders to the gearboxes in order to compensate for the loss of steps.
+- I might soon replace all my Arduinos with STM32F103C's if I manage to squeeze some more RPM's out of my steppers with it.
+- It's highly likely that I will keep using stepper motors instead of BLDC motors, as BLDC motors require more complex hardware and rotary encoders.
+As well as more money.
+-
 - Touch sensors, accelerometers, breakout boards, switches, and pretty soon even some heating pads for the face and body.
 - A 10s 36v li ion battery will be placed inside a tiny backpack which she will carry around any-time she needs to get up and go mobile.
 (If you own an ebike, you will easily be able to power your Sylvie 2021!)

 ### The Revolution

 Sylvie is the Atari and Macintosh of Personal Companion Robots.
 50 years from now, she will be literally indistinguishable from a human being, and we're going to have a lot of problems if we don't get our ethics right starting from today.

+Modern society has left us with a huge population of lonely and dissatisfied people.
+They're not going on dates, they're not going to parties.
+They're destined to just seek meaning and purpose through Work alone.

+But that's the price we have to pay for Freedom and Democracy; if one is Free, one is also responsible for one's own happiness.
+Sylvie will go down in history as a preserver of freedom and gender equality.

 ### Setting the Record straight on Open Source